 Do you treat body acne differently than facial acne?

 Body acne can require oral medication to help treat it.
 Some topical medications are not appropriate to apply to large areas of the body as they would be used on the face.
 Dr. Ebrahim may prescribe antibiotics to help clear chest and back acne in certain patients.
-She will discuss this option with you during your initial consultation, which is complimentary.
+She will discuss this option with you during your initial consultation.

 How do you choose the right treatment?